Try Google Terminal: Back to the 80s

 q=query ... search term

-u=username ... login as a specified user
+u=username ... log in as a specified user

-kbd=1 ... force to show a virtual keyboard
+kbd=1 ... force-show the virtual keyboard

 display=color ... set the display to color mode (default)